Family experience with courtesy and respect | Health Quality Alberta Focus

 Family experience with courtesy and respect

-How family members rated how often staff treat their loved one with courtesy and respect, in a 2019 survey. (see data dictionary)
+How family members rated how often staff treat their loved one with courtesy and respect, in a 2022-23 survey. (see data definition)

 What do you think?